IObert/twilio-whatsapp-photo-guest-book/README.md

 # Photo Sharing with WhatsApp

-Backend
-    Paging in backend via the .list() function, maybe exclude non videos from the query? count total number of images, measure why the request takes so long, is the the retrieval or processing or rendering?
-    Add script to download all images to files

-UI
-    initiy scrolling with paging

 ## Installation

 * Buy a number you want to use and enable it for WhatsApp